- Ski Resort Korea: skiing in Alepnsia Ski Resort

 The Maple Lane of True Love

-One of the most iconic image of Nami Island is from the K Drama Winter Sonata.
+When it comes to the most iconic spot, you can’t separate the K-Drama Winter Sonata from Nami Island, especially with the Maple Lane.
 A romantic spot between two rows of tall maple trees in front of the river, it’s not easy to get a photo there without people but it’s worth the effort to!
-It has a different look throughout all seasons but it definitely looks stunning in snow.
+It has a different look throughout all seasons but it definitely looks stunning in the snow.

 Central Korean Pine Tree Lane